-Looking for tips on campaign planning, content, subject lines and sample emails?
-This post has everything you need to create a Valentine’s Day newsletter or email campaign that’s tailored to your target audience.
+Looking for Valentine’s Day newsletter ideas, email subject lines, and templates?
+We’ve got all you need to create a Valentine’s Day newsletter campaign that’s tailored to your target audience.

-Love it or hate it – Valentine’s Day represents a huge revenue driver in many sectors.
-In 2019 Valentine’s spending in the US was estimated to reach a record-breaking $20 billion.
+Love it or hate it – Valentine’s Day represents a huge revenue driver.
+In 2020, the average Valentine’s spending in the US was estimated at $196.31 per person.
 From Argentina to Estonia, it’s become a global sales event, as well.

-What will 2020 hold?
-Whatever sector you’re in – B2B, B2C or nonprofit – you can use email marketing to grow revenue come Valentine’s Day.
+What will 2021 hold?
+Whatever sector you’re in – B2B, B2C or nonprofit – don’t miss out on an opportunity to grow revenue with Valentine’s day email marketing.

 No worries.
 You’ve come to the right place.
 Anyone can make this holiday work for their target group.
 We’re here to tell you how.

 Which industries should send a Valentine’s Day newsletter?

 Traditionally, when you think of Valentine’s Day, you think of Hallmark cards, chocolates and candy, flowers and big diamonds.